 The NDR Radiophilharmonie is a German radio orchestra, affiliated with the Norddeutscher Rundfunk (NDR) in Hanover (Germany), the capital of Lower Saxony.
 The orchestra principally gives concerts in the Großer Sendesaal of the Landesfunkhaus Niedersachsen.

 After Steiner, chief conductors have Bernhard Klee, Eiji Ōue and Eivind Gullberg Jensen.
 Since 2009, Ōue has held the title of conductor laureate (Ehrendirigent) with the orchestra.
 Since 2014, the orchestra's current chief conductor has been Andrew Manze.
-In March 2017, the orchestra announced the extension of Manze's contract through 2021.
+In March 2017, the orchestra announced the extension of Manze's contract through to 2021.
+In February 2019, the orchestra announced a further extension of Manze's contract to 2023.